lfanton/Mikrotik-Scripts/README-wg-peer-update.md

 # wg-peer-update

 This script allows to automatically update the public IP router address in a site-to-site Wireguard VPN when both routers have a dynamic public IP address and one of the two changes (tipically after a reboot).<br/>
-It can be used by creating a netwatch on both routers and checking the opposite remote hostname.<br/>
+It can be used by creating a netwatch on both routers...<br/>
 <br/>
 Below the explenation:<br/>
 <br/>